Sub-Projects

 RP1: Comprehensive model testing, cohort comparison and longitudinal approach

-The theoretical model of the FOR 2974 research group, the I-PACE model, examines core mechanisms such as stimulus reactivity, craving, cognitive distortions and executive functions in relation to addictive behaviour.
+The theoretical model of the FOR 2974 research group, the I-PACE model, examines core mechanisms such as cue-reactivity, craving, cognitive distortions and executive functions in relation to addictive behaviour.
 RP1 uses data to replicate previous findings, analyse cohort effects and integrate longitudinal data.
 The aim is to test hypotheses on predictors, moderators and mediators of Internet use disorders (INS) and to explore differences in the stages of INS.
 This includes both cross-sectional comparisons and longitudinal studies over three years to investigate changes in affective and cognitive mechanisms and their relationship with symptom severity.

 Read more